ledgerW/pathlight/memory-bank/activeContext.md

 - Improved handling of basic vs premium results to prioritize premium content when available
 - Added intelligent content parsing to extract and organize AI-generated content into meaningful sections
 - Implemented visual timeline for Next Steps, card-based layout for Daily Plan, and paired cards for Obstacles & Solutions
+- Restructured daily plan items as bullet points with content-specific icons for better readability
+- Restructured next steps as Today, Next 7, 30, 180 days with bullet points and descriptive icons
+- Fixed issue with Today actions displaying twice in the timeline
+- Implemented a smart icon selection system that analyzes content and assigns appropriate icons from a set of 20 topic-specific icons

 ## Next Steps
 - Test the updated form navigation to ensure it works correctly in all scenarios
 - Test the result regeneration functionality in all scenarios
 - Test the enhanced results display with various AI-generated content formats
+- Test the new content-specific icon system with various types of plan items
 - Refine the user experience for the payment flow
 - Implement additional error handling and edge cases
 - Optimize AI prompt templates for better insights